CAB-Lab-Princeton/MAE576-Deep-Learning-and-Physical-Systems/docs/source/coursework.rst

 1. **Read the code**.
 Note strong and weak points.
 Suggest alternatives or possible workarounds when appropriate.
     - **Strong points**.
 Is the code unusually elegant or creative?
     - **Weak points**.
 Is the code repetitive (remember DRY, Don’t Repeat Yourself)?
-Is there disagree- ment between code and specification?
+Is there disagreement between code and specification?
 Are there magic numbers?
 Are bad variable or method names used?
 Is too much packed into one line of code, or a single function?
 Is obscure code adequately commented?
 Are functions and classes well `documented <https://numpydoc.readthedocs.io/en/latest/format.html>`_?

 2. **Engage in discussion**: Consider including the following when responding to your reviewer:
     - **Constructivity**: Is the review helpful?
 Does it explain how to improve the code?